 Tasting Notes: grass, lemon-grass, bell pepper, green olive, fig, apricot, peach, grapefruit, pineapple, lime, melon, honey, butter, mineral, vanilla, oak, toast

-Schiava [Vernatsch, Trollinger, Black Hamburg] is an Italian/German red wine grape originally first grown in the Trentino-Alto Adige region of northern Italy, but today is also cultivated on the steep sunny slopes of Baden-Württemberg in southwestern Germany.
+Schiava [Vernatsch, Trollinger, Black Hamburg] is an Italian/German is an ancient red wine grape grown in the Trentino-Alto Adige region of northern Italy, and also on the steep sunny slopes of Baden-Württemberg in southwestern Germany.
 It produces uncomplicated, easy drinking, light bodied wines with moderate acidity and low tannins.
 Similar to a light Pinot Noir, they are considered a “tavern wine” served alongside pasta, pizza white meats and cheese.
 Best enjoyed young, most wines are consumed within a year of the vintage date, although they can be enjoyed up to 3 years after.
+Schiava Gentile [also called Schiava Piccola, Kleinvernatsch] found in Alto Adige, Trentino and Lombardy, is a sub variety with smaller bunches.
+It produces small yields, the wines tend to be highly aromatic.

 Tasting Notes: violet, strawberry, raspberry, wild cherry, red currant, pomegranate, cranberry, nutmeg, light spice, subtle smoke, savory meats, almond